Greece Moments Greece Moments

 Volos Center Luxury Home

-Modern and very well equipped apartment not far from the waterfront of Volos for up to 6 people.
-Despite its central location, the property is located in a quiet neighborhood.
+A modern and very well-equipped apartment not far from the waterfront of Volos, sleeping up to 6 people.
+Despite its central location, the property is situated in a quiet neighborhood.

 ➲ Book Volos Center Luxury Home*